 To educate, inspire and create opportunities to experience the life-changing power of music

-It is our commitment to work exclusively with active Minnesota artists. the impact of donated dollars is compounded because in addition to bringing more music to young people, it’s creating day jobs for musicians which allow them to continue pursuing their art.
+The impact of donated dollars is compounded because in addition to funding the programs, it’s creating day jobs for active, professional local musicians which allow them to continue pursuing their art.
 Every gift helps artists today and the artists of the future.

 Music education for healthy mind, body and spirit.

 The Discover Music songwriting program consists of 12 modular sessions.
-Each session covers an important aspect of the songwriting process, and can be delivered over varied lengths of time to suit the needs of the partner organization and their students/clients.
-A program may be completed in 12 sessions or can be extended to span an entire academic year.
-If the course is taught in a school during the day for credit, it follows a curriculum built around the state standards framework.
+Each session covers an important aspect of the songwriting process, and can be delivered over varied lengths of time to suit the needs of the partner organization and their students.
+Each session of the program has a core lesson plan and several extensions.
+The more time spent with students, the deeper into the material they are able to go.

 Session 1: Basic Music Theory - notes, rhythms, counting, scales, musical terminology